-Leadership Team Coaching in Practice: Developing High-performing Teams
+Leadership Team Coaching in Practice: Case Studies on Developing High-Performing Teams

 This is a great addition to Peter’s previous book on Team Coaching.
 It consists of chapters written by a range of practitioners who describe and reflect on their practice during recent organisational Team Coaching assignments.
 In my experience it is rare to get good practice insights but these are well written and give sufficient insight to be really useful and full of new ideas.
 Peter’s chapter on Evaluation of Team Coaching is new and well worth reading.

 Alex Bristol, CEO Sky Guides, Swiss Air Traffic Control

 Leadership Team Coaching in Practice brings to life the concepts and ideas for those interested in tea workings, team development and team performance to provide useful insights and shared experiences from organisations from across the global.
 The perfect companion to Leadership Team Coaching.

 Professor Jonathan Passmore, Internationally respected psychologist, author, coach and speaker